AnnikaStein/SkewbSkills/README.md

 + Make SkewbSkills available to more platforms than Windows

 # Installation
-Take the zip-files, containing the .exe, some pictures and .txt files.
+Download the zip-file, containing the .exe, some pictures and .txt files.
 Do not move the .txt-files out of the directory, they contain the scrambles.
-Using my pictures is not necessary, but they are included for design purposes.
+Actually, using my pictures is not necessary, but they are included for design purposes.

 To open the program, extract the zip-folder and open "MainWindow.exe", either by using the executable itself, by defining a shortcut (which is pretty nice if you want to put the program on your desktop or the taskbar), or by running the MainWindow.py-code (for those of you that have a python interpreter set up).

+*Note*: since the .exe is really new and not many people use it, you might have to allow your computer to execute it.
+This also applies to antivirus software if you use some.

 # Usage
 ## Starting Window